Read Part 1 here: ‘Limbic Lies – why my brain tells me I can’t navigate’

 Why isn’t it here?”

-This is the story that my ego and pride didn’t want to tell you.
-But in the telling, I hope I hope to convey something useful about how to soothe a stressed mind.
+This is the story that my ego and pride don’t want to tell you.
+But in the telling, I hope to convey some useful information and tools to help soothe a stressed mind.

-I’m here to test out my new super light-weight tent that I’ve bought for my Pacific Crest Trail adventure.
-But I’m also here because I’ve felt a familiar pull to wild camp alone again.
+I’m here to test out my new super light weight tent – a single Nemo Hornet – that I’ve bought for my Pacific Crest Trail adventure.
+But I’m also here because I’ve felt the familiar pull to wild camp alone again.
 The winter’s felt long and I’ve missed camping out.

 I take my pack, map and compass and walk on a bearing to an attack point north of me.
 I reach that point and take a bearing to the summit.
 It’s not an obvious summit so I use my phone GPS to confirm I’m there.